 Range access conditions, rules of conduct, and duties

-- All persons utilising the Kaitoke range must read and comply with the current Range Standing Orders and all club rules.
+- All persons utilizing the Kaitoke Range Complex must read and comply with the current Range Standing Orders and all club rules.

-- Keys may not be used by anyone except that member that the key was issued to or their family members as specified on joining.
-The loaning of keys to non-HVNZDA members is strictly forbidden as it voids our lease agreement and range lease conditions unless authorised by the committee.
+- FOBs may not be used by anyone except that member that the key was issued to or their family members as specified on joining.
+The loaning of FOBs to non-HVNZDA members is strictly forbidden as it voids our lease agreement and range lease conditions unless authorized by the committee.

-- Key holders are fully responsible for anyone accompanying them on the range at all times.
-HVNZDA does not accept any liability for individual behaviour on the range at any time.
+- FOB holders are fully responsible for anyone accompanying them on the range at all times.
+HVNZDA does not accept any liability for individual behavior on the range at any time.

 - No firearms are to be used BEFORE 08:30 any day of the week out of respect for our neighbours.